vanshikacs20/AIVoiceAssistant/README.md

 1. Python 3.8 or higher
 2. Microphone access on your system
-3. Internet connection for speech recognlion and text-to-speech
+3. Internet connection for speech recognition  and text-to-speech

 Please create a pull request or open an issue to discuss changes before contributing.